 Poaching keeps the meat super moist, and is infinitely better for a piece of skinless breast than roasting or pan-frying.
 Finish it off with some simple mashed potatoes and a vegetable of your choice and there you have it: Traditional, with a bit of modern technique.

 Even if you skip the Thanksgiving gravy and side dishes, I urge you to cook turkey breast this way: It is SO much moister and really lends itself to whatever gravy or sauce you feel like using that day.

 Wild Turkey Breast with Turkey Gravy

 Perfectly poaching a turkey breast is easy, but you need to know a few tricks before you begin.
 First, start with meat that is room temperature.
-This means taking the breast out of the fridge and letting it sit for 20 to 30 minutes.
+This means taking the breast out of the fridge and letting it sit for 30 minutes.
 Second, quick-cure it by salting the breast heavily on both sides when you take it out; this seasons the meat as it comes to temperature.
-Third, use a good broth — in this case, the one you made from the turkey wings.
+Third, use a good broth.
 And finally, never, ever, ever let the broth even simmer.
 You just want it to steam at 155°F to 165°F. If you let this boil or even simmer strongly, the meat will dry out and get tough.

 Prep Time: 10 minutes

 Cook Time: 3o minutes, not including time spent making a broth